matrix-org/matrix-spec-proposals/proposals/4048-signed-key-backup.md

 ## Security considerations

 Being able to prove authenticity of keys may affect the deniability of
-messages: if a user has a Megolm session in their key backup that is signed by their backup signing key, and the session data indicates that it originated from one of their devices, this could be used as evidence that the Megolm session did in fact come from them.
+messages: if a user has a Megolm session in their key backup that is MAC'ed by their backup MAC key, and the session data indicates that it originated from one of their devices, this could be used as evidence that the Megolm session did in fact come from them.

 This is somewhat mitigated by the fact that obtaining the Megolm session requires the decryption key for the backup.
 In addition, the deniability